vishwin/vishwin.info-http/vishwin_http/pages/Hackathons.md

 Hackathons have become a pretty big part of my academic life these days.
 They are like exercise, although mostly mental and actually have the ability to disrupt (or better yet, enhance) the world.
+The same ground rules apply from the rest of my [Projects](/Projects).

 [TOC]